Percentage Calculator

 $$\frac{15,000-12,000}{12,000} × 100\% = \frac{3,000}{12,000} × 100\% = 25\%$$

-Therefore, the investment increased by 25%.
+This shows that the investment grew by 25%.

-How to Enter Values
+How to Enter Values into the Percentage Difference Calculator

 $$\frac{3,000-2,700}{3,000}×100\%=\frac{300}{3,000}×100\%=10\%$$

-Rules and recommendations for using the calculator
+Rules and Recommendations for Using the Calculator

-The percentage's History
+The Fascinating History of Percentages